What is an episiotomy? Is it systematic?

 The incision is often made diagonally, but can also be lateral (to avoid anal tears) or vertical.

-Once the delivery is over, it will be closed by stitches made with absorbable thread.
+Once the delivery is complete, the incision is closed with absorbable sutures.
 This suture is also necessary if a natural tear occurs.

-However, this procedure has many disadvantages, such as possible pain that can last several days or even weeks, swelling at the incision site, a risk of infection, significant blood loss, an increased risk of deep tearing of the perineum, or persistent pain during sexual intercourse.
-In addition, after delivery and until the scar closes, it must be rinsed and dried after each visit to the toilet.
+However, this procedure has a number of disadvantages, such as possible pain lasting several days or even weeks, swelling at the incision site, risk of infection, significant blood loss, increased risk of deep perineal tear, or persistent pain during intercourse.
+In addition, after childbirth and until the scar closes, it must be rinsed and dried after each trip to the toilet.

-Simple measures can therefore be taken to reduce the risk of tearing the perineum, such as pushing in a side-lying position, applying a warm compress to the perineum, applying pressure to the perineum to support it during pushing, and massaging the perineum.
+Simple measures can therefore be put in place to reduce the risk of perineal tearing, such as pushing in a side-lying position, applying a warm compress to the perineum, applying pressure to the perineum to support it during pushing, as well as massaging the perineum.

 Is episiotomy less common?

-Today it is questioned, and less and less practiced in order to follow the recommendations stated by the French National College of Gynecologists and Obstetricians in 2005, which stipulates that the episiotomy should be practiced only in cases where it is necessary and not concern more than 30% of the deliveries.
+Today, it's being called into question, and less and less practiced, in line with the recommendations set out by the Collège national des gynécologues et obstétriciens français in 2005, which stipulates that episiotomy should only be performed in cases where it's necessary, and should not concern more than 30% of deliveries.

-In fact, in the 1980s, women's organizations in the United States and Canada called for an accurate evaluation of episiotomy.
-The study that appeared in 1984 showed that systematic episiotomy did not represent any benefit, neither for the baby, nor for its mother.
-Other studies have confirmed the facts by showing that a restrictive practice of episiotomy allowed an increased number of intact perineums, without having an increase in severe tears.
+In the 1980s, women's organizations in the USA and Canada called for a precise evaluation of episiotomy.
+The study, which appeared in 1984, showed that systematic episiotomy was of no benefit to either baby or mother.
+Further studies confirmed the facts, showing that a restrictive episiotomy practice resulted in an increased number of intact perineas, without an increase in severe tears.

-In the 90's, the WHO recommended that countries should not exceed a percentage of 20% of episiotomies during deliveries, and reduced this percentage to 10% afterwards, as is the case in Sweden, while France still has a rate of around 30%.
+In the 90s, the WHO recommended that countries should not perform more than 20% episiotomies during childbirth, and subsequently reduced this percentage to 10%, as is the case in Sweden, while France still has a rate of around 30%.

-Episiotomy can be performed for the birth of large babies (more than 4 kg), babies who are "breech", when there is a need to use forceps, in case of obstetrical emergency, or if the mother's perineum is short and there is a threat of serious tearing.
+Episiotomy can be performed for the birth of large babies (over 4 kg), breech babies, when forceps need to be used, in obstetric emergencies, or if the mother's perineum is short and there is a threat of serious tearing.

-Moreover, episiotomy must be performed with the consent of the pregnant woman.
-We therefore advise you to discuss with your doctor before the delivery in order to determine the circumstances in which he or she could perform an episiotomy.
+Moreover, episiotomy must be performed with the pregnant woman's consent.
+We therefore advise you to discuss the circumstances under which an episiotomy may be performed with your doctor prior to delivery.

-After childbirth, Elia menstrual panties are your best allies thanks to the softness of their organic cotton that respects your body and the planet!
+After childbirth, Elia menstrual briefs are your best allies, thanks to their soft organic cotton that respects your body and the planet!

 Leave a comment